Submission and Assessment of Programming Assignments

 Once the due date arrives, a 5-day grace period begins.
 (Typically, due dates are at the end of the weekend (Sunday) and the grace period extends through the following Friday.
 All days end at midnight eastern time.)
 During the grace period, submissions are date stamped (NOT time stamped), and each date stamped submission in the portfolio will "cost" 4% of the grade off the top.
 Note these subtleties:

 Once the grace period ends, submissions will be marked LATE and will not be assessed.
-Auto-check does not run on LATE submissions.
+Auto-check does run on LATE submissions, so you can submit for feedback even though no credit is given for late assignments.

 Assessment.
 Programming assignments will be assessed by a member of the instructional staff.
 First the instructor will run the auto-check script interactively, observing the action on screen and assembling a test report.
 The instructor will then read the test report, the source code, and other deliverables, and arrive at a grade for the assignment using a rubric designed for the assignment and the requirements stated in the assignment document.